Artwork approval process in pharma: 5 best practices

 Integrating regulatory experts at the start gives you a better chance of spotting potential compliance issues early on.
 And it will make sure your brand isn’t responsible for the next big false advertising fail.

-Once you have a solid understanding of the regulatory requirements, define checklists and reference materials to guide team members at every stage of the creation and review process.
+Once you understand the regulatory requirements, create checklists and reference materials to guide teams at every stage of artwork creation and review.

 It may require an initial time investment, but it can significantly cut delays and reworks in the late stages of your project.